axwilliamson-godaddy/2024-Docker-Bootcamp/README.md

 docker-compose events
 ```

-This will show the check_redis healthcheck running over and over again.
+This will show the `HEALTHCHECK` in the compose file running over and over again.
 To exit, type control-c.

 #### Wrapping up